-Whatever you achieve, is achieved by you, and you share it with whomever you like.
-Your coaches may be great, but they are not your family.
+Your coaches may be great, but they are only your coaches.
+None of them should try to replace your family, or tell you that you are just like their child to them.
 Don't accept praise or gifts behind the rest of your mates, or if aimed at humiliating others.